openenergymonitor/EmonGLCD/readme.md

 The latest emonglcd firmware supports reading data that is transmitted via emonpi.

-First you need to add the following to your emonhub.conf file
+First you need to add the following to your emonhub.conf file for each emonGlcd that you have:

 ```
 [[20]]